 How to Dutch Braid Your Hair

-Whether you’re looking for straight hair straight out of a storybook or looking for the best way to dress up your second day’s hair, we’ll start by saying that braids are a great, smart option.
+Whether you’re looking for straight hair straight out of a storybook or looking for the best way to learn how to dutch braid your own hair or dress up your second day’s hair, we’ll start by saying that braids are a great, smart option.
 And while you might feel overwhelmed by the intricate waterfall and zippered bread, a stunning braid doesn’t take much time or practice!
 Our favorite is a simple braided hairstyle?
 A Dutch braid!
 Below are step-by-step guides on how to make your own hair.
 For double the fun, we also give you a tutorial on how to double your hair by dipping!

 How to pull your own hair braid